guardian/open-platform-site/documentation/md/index.md

 If you require an elevated limit on requests-per-day or requests-per-second this may be possible to arrange.
 Please contact us to discuss the nature of your application and the requests you are intending to make.

+### HTTPS support

+The Content API is also available over HTTPS at [https://content.guardianapis.com/](https://content.guardianapis.com/) you are welcome to use this for example where you need to call the Content API on the client-side as part of a secure application.

 ### Client libraries

 We maintain and support officially only one client, the [Scala client library](https://github.com/guardian/content-api-scala-client).